 There’s more than one way to do it, and there is no “right” way, but there are tips and knacks that will help you along the way.
 The key is to take your time.

-We were able to spend time with Chef Everett Bell, from Sherwood Inn, to learn his technique for the perfect fillet – with no waste.
+We were able to spend time with Chef Everett Bell to learn his technique for the perfect fillet – with no waste.
 And we mean “no waste”.
 Check out the end of the video to see what we mean.

 Now you’re ready, you can teach your friends how to fillet a trout!